vanarp022/ParKodo/README.md

-# 🚗 ParKodo – Smart Parking Made Simple
+# 🚗 ParKodo – Revolutionizing Urban Parking - One Click at a Time

 **Built with ❤️ at Byteverse Hackathon | NIT Patna**